 According to the statistics from 2017, more than ten people applied for every pharmacist job opening in the United States.
 Are you one of these applicants?
 Do you still try to win the race?

-You can make a difference with great answers to their questions.
-You can try to connect with the hiring managers in your interview, you can try to convince them that you are better (in terms of personal traits and attitude to the job).
+You can stand out with great answers to their questions.
+You can try to connect with the hiring managers in your interview, you can try to win them over.

-And what will happen in an interview?
-They will ask you some personal and some behavioral questions, trying to understand your motivation to work as a pharmacist, your attitude to patients, and to various scenarios that take place in as pharmacy on a daily basis.
-Let’s have a look at the most common questions.
+And what will happen in your interview?
+They will ask you some personal and some behavioral questions, trying to understand your motivation to work as a pharmacist, your attitude to patients, and to various scenarios that take place in a pharmacy, on a daily basis.

 - What do you want to accomplish as a pharmacist, in your life, and in your daily job?

 - How would you deal with a stupid/irate/aggressive customer in a pharmacy?

 - How do you spot drug seeking behavior?
-Do you have any experience with it from the past? (you have probably learned the answer to this one at the college)
+Do you have any experience with it from the past?

 - What subjects did you find most interesting when studying for your degree?

 - Where do you see yourself in five years time?